Student memberships from 1 September

 1. Our funding model was no longer sustainable

 Imperial has been very proud to have been able to offer free gym and swim to its students since 2006.
-Sport Imperial, along with many of the College’s support services now face operating their services with either flat or reduced budgets, which has rendered our previous funding model unsustainable.
+Move Imperial, along with many of the College’s support services now face operating their services with either flat or reduced budgets, which has rendered our previous funding model unsustainable.

 An increasing student and staff population and subsequent rising sports participation rates, has meant a greater demand on our services and significant wear and tear of facilities.
 Meeting the needs of our members has become progressively challenging within these financial constraints.
 Charging this annual fee for students and raising the existing staff fees, for the first-time since 2014, will help to ensure that we can continue to offer quality facilities, services and programmes for all our community across as many sites as possible.